 Expanding your flock with fertile eggs

-If you plan to purchase fertile eggs locally, you are eliminating any risk of the fertile eggs being damaged during transportation, however there are still considerations that you need to make before purchasing.
+If you plan to purchase fertile eggs locally, you reduce the risk of damaging the eggs during transportation.
+However, there are still considerations that you need to make before purchasing.

 Ensure that you have researched the breed that you are interested in and know what a purebred specimen of your chosen breed looks like.
 When you go to pick up the fertile eggs take advantage of the fact that you can see the parent hens and rooster.
 All of the rules that apply to purchasing live poultry should be followed to ensure that the parent birds are healthy and have a strong bloodline history.
 If the breeder's flock is not in top condition, don't purchase any fertile eggs from them.
 Ensure that the breeder has a record of long term fertility rates and that any different breeds are enclosed separately.
 Factors such as poor nutrition, stress and small enclosures can all negatively effect the fertility rate and health of your future flock.
 There is nothing worse than incubating eggs for three weeks and planning for the arrival of chicks to find poor, or a lack of fertility from an unreliable breeder.
 Even if you are just after some egg layers for the backyard, these considerations should be taken seriously, as poor bloodline history or genetics can negatively affect the health and age expectancy of your flock into the future.